The short answer is No, aluminum pans are incompatible with induction heating.

 This creates a magnetic field between the surface of the stove and the bottom of your pan.
 This field is the cause of heat transfer to your pan.

 Induction heating tends to appeal to people for many reasons.
-Some of which are a quicker boil time, a cleaner surface, more precise heating, and many more!
+Some of these reasons include a quicker boil time, a cleaner surface, more precise heating, and many more!

 What’s the Deal With Aluminum Pans on Induction Cooktops?